Merp/MerpMod/README.md

 This code can be compiled using a variety of different methods and toolchains.
 This will outline the method that I have used.

+Download and install latest Renesas HEW (High Performance Embedded Workshop) from https://www.renesas.com/en-us/products/software-tools/evaluation-software-tools.html (HEW is bundled with the C/C++ Compiler for SuperH Family)

-Download and install latest GNUSH toolchain and Renesas HEW IDE from https://gcc-renesas.com
+Download and install the latest GNUSH toolchain from https://gcc-renesas.com During the installation, opt to register the toolchain with HEW.

 Clone this repository locally.